The many graded cellular bases of Hecke algebras: Quiver Cherednik algebras

+These are the easiest relations in the quiver Cherednik algebra.
+They also serve as a reminder that when we apply a relation in a region containing a solid/ghost strand, we must also also has an effect on its corresponding ghost/solid strand 1 unit to the right/left.

-\begin{enumerate}[label=(2.\arabic*)] \item Any diagram may be deformed isotopically; that is, by a continuous deformation of the diagram which avoids tangencies, double points and dots on crossings. \item For $i\neq j$ we have that dots pass through crossings.
+\begin{enumerate}[label=(A\arabic*),leftmargin=*] \item Any diagram may be deformed isotopically; that is, by a continuous deformation of the diagram which avoids tangencies, double points and dots on crossings. \item Any solid dot can pass through a crossing of solid $i$- and $j$-strands for $i\neq j$ or an arbitrary crossing involving a ghost strand.
+Namely: